saitaiky/notebook/docs/docs/aws/database/rds/index.md

 Source: [Amazon RDS for PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.SSL)

-:::infoFor application doesn't accept certificate chains A root certificate that works for all regions can be downloaded from the AWS website.
+:::info For application doesn't accept certificate chains A root certificate that works for all regions can be downloaded from the AWS website.
 It is the trusted root entity and should work in most cases but might fail if your application doesn’t accept certificate chains.
 If your application doesn’t accept certificate chains, download the AWS Region–specific certificate from AWS.
 Ref: [Using SSL/TLS to encrypt a connection to a DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html)
 :::